Newcomb's problem: Strategies

-Causality and free will

-Causality issues arise when the predictor is posited as infallible and incapable of error; Nozick avoids this issue by positing that the predictor's predictions are "almost certainly" correct, thus sidestepping any issues of infallibility and causality.
-Nozick also stipulates that if the predictor predicts that the player will choose randomly, then box B will contain nothing.
-This assumes that inherently random or unpredictable events would not come into play anyway during the process of making the choice, such as free will or quantum mind processes.
-However, these issues can still be explored in the case of an infallible predictor.
-Under this condition, it seems that taking only B is the correct option.
-This analysis argues that we can ignore the possibilities that return $0 and $1,001,000, as they both require that the predictor has made an incorrect prediction, and the problem states that the predictor is never wrong.
-Thus, the choice becomes whether to take both boxes with $1,000 or to take only box B with $1,000,000 so taking only box B is always better.
+Newcomb's problem has been used as an argument against causal decision theory, on the premise that causal decision theory supports taking both boxes in Newcomb's problem, but taking only one box is the superior choice (on expected-utility grounds).
+Caspar Oesterheld and Vincent Conitzer, for instance, have argued against the use of causal decision theory when applied to Newcomb's paradox.
+They argue that there exist multiple scenarios where the use of causal decision theory cause the agent to voluntarily lose money, and that causal decision theorists are subject to diachronic Dutch books.

+Interpretations

+Different interpretations as to why the predictor is so accurate yield different rational solutions to the problem.
+Some such interpretations are illustrated in this section with diagrams in a convention similar to Mackie's 1977 paper "Newcomb's Paradox and the Direction of Causation", using white squares for events whose outcome is "open" to the player's rational deliberation, black squares for events whose outcome is not open to deliberation, and arrows for causal connections.
+In the diagrams, references to a choice being "free" refer to the choice being open to influence by decision-theoretical reasoning about the rational choice in the decision problem, not necessarily in some broader "free will" sense, although some cited authors have discussed such broader conceptions.

+Causal connection

+If (a) the predictor is always putting $1,000,000 in the opaque box and then using a hidden trapdoor to remove it if the player goes for the transparent box, it is reasonable to one-box.
+Similarly, if backwards causation is possible (b), or if (c) the problem situation is played multiple times so that the predictor learns from your behavior in one round of play to make his prediction for the next round, it is clearly reasonable to one-box.
+In cases (a)–(c), there is a causal connection between two-boxing and losing the million, so there is no controversy.

 William Lane Craig has suggested that, in a world with perfect predictors (or time machines, because a time machine could be used as a mechanism for making a prediction), retrocausality can occur.
 The chooser's choice can be said to have caused the predictor's prediction.
 Some have concluded that if time machines or perfect predictors can exist, then there can be no free will and choosers will do whatever they are fated to do.
 Taken together, the paradox is a restatement of the old contention that free will and determinism are incompatible, since determinism enables the existence of perfect predictors.
 Put another way, this paradox can be equivalent to the grandfather paradox; the paradox presupposes a perfect predictor, implying the "chooser" is not free to choose, yet simultaneously presumes a choice can be debated and decided.
 This suggests to some that the paradox is an artifact of these contradictory assumptions.

-Gary Drescher argues in his book Good and Real that the correct decision is to take only box B, by appealing to a situation he argues is analogous a rational agent in a deterministic universe deciding whether or not to cross a potentially busy street.